100ferhas/java-excel-models/README.md

 ### @ExcelColumn

-Annotation to be used on object properties to map with Excel file structure and can define other behaviour.
+Annotation to be used on object's attributes to map it with the Excel file structure.
+You can also define other behaviours, for all the available configurations refer to the following table.

 | Parameter                | Type    | Required | Description                                             | Default Value | Read or Write usage |
 |--------------------------|---------|----------|---------------------------------------------------------|---------------|---------------------|